7budi/Cyber-Security/Notes/Nmap.md

 #  Attacking Network Services
 ## FTP
-FTP(File transfer Protocol) is a standard protocol, and this ser
+FTP(File transfer Protocol) is a standard protocol, and this service can often contain interesting data.